sandhyapai/lottery-application/readme.md

 # **`Lottery Application`**

-As part of the assignment I have created a simple REST API with four endpoints whereby we can run a simple lottery service.
+As part of the assignment I have created a simple REST API with three endpoints whereby we can run a simple lottery service.

 Prerequisites: